Staxxiepooh/book_recommendation_system/README.md

 Then, open your browser and navigate to the provided local server URL to interact with the recommendation system.

 ## How It Works
-1. **Select a Genre**: Choose a book genre from the dropdown.
+1. elect a Genre: Choose a book genre from the dropdown.
-2. **Pick Liked Books**: Select books you enjoyed from the given list.
+2. Pick Liked Book: Select books you enjoyed from the given list.
+3. Rate Books: Provide feedback on recommendations.
-3. **Get Recommendations**: Click the "Show Recommendation" button to generate a list of suggested books based on your preferences.
+4. Get Recommendations: Click the "Show Recommendation" button to generate a list of suggested books.
-4. **View Book Covers**: The system displays book covers when available; otherwise, a placeholder image is shown.
+5. View Book Covers: Displays book covers when available; otherwise, a placeholder image is shown.
+6. Dynamic Updates: As you rate more books, future recommendations improve based on your inputs.

 ## Contribution
-Feel free to contribute to the project by submitting issues or pull requests.
-Ensure your contributions follow the project's coding standards and include proper documentation.
+Contributions are welcome!
+Submit issues or pull requests following the project's coding standards and documentation guidelines.

 ## License
 This project is licensed under the MIT License.

 ## Contact
 For any questions or contributions, contact the repository owner via GitHub.